 Clarity is a combination of things

-The first thing we do when reviewing a website, isn’t to check for meta descriptions or branded page titles.
+The first thing we did when reviewing a website, isn’t to check for meta descriptions or branded page titles.
 It’s way more personal, but still a mutual feeling we all share.
 We don’t want to be lost.
 We want clarity.
 It’s the experience we get when visiting that website for the very first time: do we get the website?
 Is it clear what the benefits are for us visitors?
 And where or how can I get these benefits?

 The two examples above show that there are some considerations to be made when adding a huge image to your website.
 It can be done and might be effective, when done right.
 Last week, I was talking to a friend of mine about the same subject: larger images and how that might impact your conversion.
 Our new design has a larger header image.
 But that one won’t bug you on all of our pages.
 And holds our menu, as well as your cart.
 It contains a clear tagline, containing a reference to the upcoming Yoast Academy.
 But perhaps even more important, the header isn’t so high that it will leave you in the dark about what we offer.
 Right below the header, all our main products and services are mentioned with clear links to the appropriate sections on our site.